RangerCreaky/CV/README.md

 # CV
-# a pure HTML prject to start with
+# a pure HTML project to start with
 # lot more coming up :)